mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

       --log-level info
 ```

-There's a lot there, so to summarize, the `Dockerfile` does the following:
+The above `Dockerfile` performs a few high-level tasks to prepare the image:

 1. Installs Git, Python and associated packages.
 1. Creates a system account (`demo-user`) under which the demo app will run.